 Just three years later, after the takeover at Manchester City, the Gunners received an offer they couldn’t refuse.
 After signing Adebayor for only $4 million, Arsenal accepted a bid of $32.5 million for the forward.

-During these early Emirates years, Arsene Wenger had to be careful with the team’s budget, and since Robin Van Persie was still under a long term contract, the offer was too good to pass up.
+During these early Emirates years, Arsene Wenger had to be careful with the team’s budget, and since Robin Van Persie was still under a long-term contract, the offer was too good to pass up.

 So, while the transfer itself was relatively free of treachery, Gooners only had to wait until September to find their new public enemy number one.

-In his first meeting with his former club, Emmanuel Adebayor scored a late strike, which ended up being the game winning goal.
+In his first meeting with his former club, Emmanuel Adebayor scored a late strike, which ended up being the game-winning goal.
 Instead of the usual refusal to celebrate a goal against a former team, the Togolese sprinted the length of the field to celebrate his goal in front of the travelling Arsenal fans.

 He was booked, and of course booed, for his antics, but perhaps the even worse allegations arose after the match.

 The usually outspoken Cesc Fabregas told reporters he thought Adebayor tried to stomp on him after he went down during the game.
-Meanwhile Alexandre Song, Ade’s dearest footballing friend, was shocked and hurt when he revealed being slapped in the face by the striker during the game.
+Meanwhile, Alexandre Song, Ade’s dearest footballing friend, was shocked and hurt when he revealed being slapped in the face by the striker during the game.

 Perhaps the most shocking, other than the fact these three other offences were committed, was his kick to the face of Robin Van Persie.
-Adebayor did receive a three match ban for the incident, but questions were raised as to why and how all of these outbursts did not cause the Togolese to be sent off during the game.
+Adebayor did receive a three-match ban for the incident, but questions were raised as to why and how all of these outbursts did not cause the Togolese to be sent off during the game.

 While he did apologize for the celebration, he never even acknowledged his violent outbursts against his former teammates.
 This man is a true Arsenal traitor.